monikanaumovskaa/Track-Wheels-Racing-Game-/README.md

 ## 🧠 Features

+-This game features a dynamic environment where time gradually darkens the screen, car speed increases with higher levels, obstacles become more frequent, and tracks grow more challenging as you progress.
 - Multiple racing levels with unique paths and layouts.
 - Dynamic obstacle placement per level.
 - Night-time effect that darkens the screen progressively.